TypeCellOS/BlockNote/packages/website/docs/docs/manipulating-blocks.md

 **Additional Information**

-The blocks provided in `blocksToRemove` are generally expected to be adjacent and at the same level of nesting, in which case it's clear where `blocksToInsert` should be inserted.
-However, this isn't strictly required, and if the blocks provided in `blocksToRemove` are not adjacent or at different nesting levels, `blocksToInsert` will be inserted in place of the first element in thje array.
+If the blocks provided in `blocksToRemove` are not adjacent or are at different nesting levels, `blocksToInsert` will be inserted in place of the first element in the array.